Locations:

 Cricopharyngeal Spasm

-The cricopharyngeal muscle — sometimes called the upper esophageal sphincter (UES) — is located at the top portion of your esophagus (food pipe).
-This muscle contracts to open and close the esophagus, allowing food and liquid to pass through.
-In people with cricopharyngeal spasm, this muscle contracts too much.
+Cricopharyngeal (CRY-coe-fare-en-gee-uhl) spasms are throat spasms.
+Your cricopharyngeal muscle — sometimes called the cricopharyngeus or upper esophageal sphincter (UES) — sits at the top part of your esophagus (food pipe).
+This muscle contracts to open and close your esophagus, allowing food and liquid to pass through.
+In people with cricopharyngeal spasm, this muscle contracts too much and/or too tightly.
 When this happens, you can still swallow but your throat feels uncomfortable.

 Advertisement